wtraylor/trace21ka_for_lpjguess/README.md

 `FSDSC` is the incoming radiation from space and is not biased.
 The fraction `FSDSCL` is biased and needs to be corrected in order to get a good `FSDS` variable.

-In the following equations the modern values (subscript “modern” and `cld`) are single values: the monthly means for modern years for each grid cell.
-In contrast, all other variables denote corresponding values for each monthly time step over the whole TraCE simulation.

 Reconstruct the original (i.e. biased) `FSDSCL` variable:
 ```math
 FSDS = FSDSC * (CLDTOT-1) + FSDSCL * CLDTOT